 2. Walk Campuhan Ridge

-A lot of people will tell you about the beauty of the Campuhan Ridge Walk.
+A lot of people will tell you about the beauty of the Campuhan/Tjampuhan Ridge Walk.
 When I finally decided to visit I had trouble finding where to start the walk to Campuhan Ridge (and where exactly the place is) without asking local people.
 Here I include a few photos so that you can easily find it without having to ask.

 I am pleased that I decided to take walk to the top of Campuhan hill.
 It’s a great trek and I definitely recommend it if you are looking for things to do in Ubud.
 In total it was around 5 km, a great distance to do some sport during your holiday.
 I suggest to go early in the morning or before sunset.